 There are a few things you can do to set yourself up for success on every Cleaning task:

-- Craft a detailed Cleaning Quick Pitch.
-Check out this blog post for examples of Quick Pitches that help Taskers stand out in Client search results.
+- Craft a detailed Cleaning Skills & Experience pitch.
+Check out this blog post for examples of Skills & Experience pitches that help Taskers stand out in Client search results.
 One of our favorites is:

 “If Cinderella and Mr. Clean had one child, I’d be her.
 Your space can be sparkly clean.
 My specialty is professionally tackling short-term vacation rentals, which I’ve been doing for 5 years.
-Tell your dust bunnies to pack up if I’m on the task! – Quick Pitch by Andrea W., San Francisco.”
+Tell your dust bunnies to pack up if I’m on the task! – Skills & Experience pitch by Andrea W., San Francisco.”

 - Scope the task.
 Properly scoping the task in the chat thread prior to the task can help you show up prepared for the extent of cleaning that you’ll be tackling.
 Check out this blog post for sample questions to ask your Client in the chat thread.
 Top Taskers recommend saving a number of scoping questions as a note on your phone so you can copy and paste them into the chat for each new Client.